fybrik/fybrik/site/docs/samples/notebook-read.md

 ## Create a `FybrikApplication` resource for the notebook

 Create a [`FybrikApplication`](../reference/crds.md#fybrikapplication) resource to register the notebook workload to the control plane of Fybrik.
-The `dataSetID` field depends on the data catalog you are using.
-If you are using katalog, the `dataSetID` should be `"fybrik-notebook-sample/paysim-csv"`.
-If you are using OpenMetadata, use the `assetID` which was returned to you by the OpenMetadata connector, e.g. `"openmetadata-s3.default.demo.\"PS_20174392719_1491204439457_log.csv\""`.
+The value you place in the `dataSetID` field depends on the data catalog you are using.
+If you use katalog, the `dataSetID` should be `"fybrik-notebook-sample/paysim-csv"`.
+If you use OpenMetadata, enter the `assetID` which was returned to you by the OpenMetadata connector, e.g. `"openmetadata-s3.default.demo.\"PS_20174392719_1491204439457_log.csv\""`.

 <!-- TODO: role field removed but code still requires it -->
 ```yaml